 Why It’s Important to Have Prebiotics with Probiotics

 Not only is supporting a good microbiome in your gut important, but feeding it is crucial to its success and health.
 If you’re going to take a probiotic for your gut health and reap the many benefits of supporting a healthy microbiome, you need to add a prebiotic to fuel it.

 Think of it as a little farm of healthy and efficient bacteria.
 You spent money and worked hard to get that bacteria farm, but if you don’t feed the inhabitants of your farm, then they won’t survive, and soon your farm will be empty and useless.

 Of course, it’s not that simple or straightforward, but this is the gist of why it’s important to include prebiotics with your probiotic supplements.

 Where Can You Get Prebiotics

 There are a wide variety of foods that naturally contain prebiotic fiber, but the following list is a good starting place as these foods contain a lot of natural prebiotics:

-Waking Up To Wellness
+Waking up to Wellness

 While probiotics are getting a lot of publicity for the health benefits they provide your body, they wouldn’t be able to do so without the aid of prebiotics.
-Probiotics are the healthy gut bacteria living in your body, prebiotics are fiber that feeds the bacteria.
+Probiotics are the healthy gut bacteria living in your body, and prebiotics are the fiber that feeds the bacteria.